Datacenterpeople Limited (”We”) is committed to protecting and respecting your privacy.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC) The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
 Your new rights under the GDPR are set out in this notice.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from time to time, the data controller is Datacenter People Limited of The Broadgate Tower - 12th Floor, 20 Primrose Street, London, EC2A 2EW.
+For the purposes of data protection legislation in force from time to time, the data controller is Datacenterpeople Limited of 46 New Broad Street, London, EC2M 1JH.

-We are not required by the GDPR to have a Data Protection Officer, however, for any queries relating to your data, please direct your questions the person responsible for data privacy, Steve Brown, CEO, or to your regular contact person and through the dedicated email address: email@example.com
+Datacenter People is not required by the GDPR to have a Data Protection Officer, however, for any queries relating to your data, please direct your questions to the person responsible for data privacy, Steve Brown, CEO, or to your regular contact person and through the dedicated email address: GDPR@datacenterpeople.com

 Who we are and what we do

-We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
+We are a recruitment agency and recruitment business as defined in the UK Conduct of Employment Agencies and Employment Businesses Regulations 2003 (our business).
 We collect the personal data of the following types of people to allow us to undertake our core business: